shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 details on positive pressure ventilation can be found in the @ref AnesthesiaMachineMethodology.

-For a realistic muscle pressure source signal, the %Respiratory System adopted a piecewise logarithmic mathematical model for each lung, which is based on clinical data.
-Accordingly, the time series of the respiratory muscle pressure, <i>P<sub>mus</sub></i>, is given by,
+For a realistic muscle pressure source signal, the %Respiratory System adopted a piecewise logarithmic mathematical model for each lung based on clinical data.
+The single breath waveform segments are defined by fraction of total breath and are broken out by the following segments:

+1. Inspiratory rise
+2. Inspiratory hold
+3. Inspiratory released
+4. Inspiratory to expiratory pause fraction
+5. Expiratory rise
+6. Expiratory hold
+7. Expiratory release
+8. Residue

+Each segment is given a fraction of the total breath, with all summing to a value of 1 whole breath.
+The segment period is calculated by multiplying the segment fraction by the total breath time (determined by the target ventilation frequency).
+During quiet/eupnea breathing, only the inspiratory rise and inspiratory release segments are used.
+The fraction of total breath time is set by the inspiratory-expiratory ratio.

+The time series of the respiratory muscle pressure (<i>P<sub>mus</sub></i>) is given by,

 \f[{P_{mus}} = \left\{ \begin{array}{l}
  - {e^{\left( {\frac{{ - t}}{\tau } - 1} \right)}} \times {P_{min }},\quad 0 < t \le {t_1}\\